schlagmichdoch/PairDrop/docs/host-your-own.md

 ```
 > Provides PairDrop to clients with an included websocket fallback if the peer to peer WebRTC connection is not available to the client.
 >
-> This is not used on the official https://pairdrop.net, but you can activate it on your self-hosted instance using this option.
+> This is not used on the official https://pairdrop.net, but you can activate it on your self-hosted instance.
 > This is especially useful if you connect to your instance via a VPN as most VPN services block WebRTC completely in order to hide your real IP address ([read more](https://privacysavvy.com/security/safe-browsing/disable-webrtc-chrome-firefox-safari-opera-edge/)).
 >
 > **Warning:** All traffic sent between devices using this fallback is routed through the server and therefor not peer to peer!
 > Beware that the traffic routed via this fallback is readable by the server.
 Only ever use this on instances you can trust.
 > Additionally, beware that all traffic using this fallback debits the servers data plan.
->

 <br>